 |

-Valve state |
+Engineering Item state |

-Valve row |
+Engineering Item row |

-The state name assigned to the valve in that step (e.g., "Open", "Closed", custom states).
+The state name assigned to the item in that step.
 Also shows a color bullet matching the state color. |

 |

-Equipment module configuration |
+Equipment Module configuration |

 Equipment Module row |

-The active configuration name for the equipment module in that step.
+The active configuration name for the Equipment Module in that step.
 Equipment Module rows have a pale yellow background for visual distinction. |

 🎨 Color Coding